Save Rock and Roll: Packaging

 The title originated as a tongue-in-cheek remark after Wentz envisioned album reviews that would sarcastically state that the band "came back to save rock and roll."
 It was also partially inspired by the return of rock-based acts on contemporary hit radio, such as the success of recent Fun and Gotye singles.

-The cover of Save Rock and Roll features a photograph of two young boys—one wearing traditional Buddhist monk robes, the other in jeans and a T-shirt (originally an AC/DC shirt for their album Black Ice, but airbrushed out for Save Rock and Roll due to presumed legal issues), smoking a cigarette—taken by Roger Stonehouse in Burma.
+The cover of Save Rock and Roll features a photograph of two young boys—one wearing traditional Buddhist monk robes, the other in jeans and a T-shirt (originally an AC/DC shirt from their album Black Ice, but airbrushed out for Save Rock and Roll due to presumed legal issues), smoking a cigarette—taken by Roger Stonehouse in Myanmar.
 The image was found early on in the production process, as the band scoured the Internet for inspirational images.
 The band members felt that the photo "really solidified what [they] were trying to get across on the record: The idea of old and new clashing.
 Tradition and change coming together".

+An alternate album cover exists, which depicts the band name and album title on a red background.